tolgee/tolgee-js/packages/ngx/projects/ngx-tolgee/README.md

 ## Prerequisites

-1. You have some React based project
+1. You have some Angular based project
 2. You have generated API key from [Tolgee Cloud](https://app.tolgee.io) or self-hosted Tolgee instance.

 ## Quick integration guide